History of Sex Offender Registration in the United States

 Modern Day Sex Offender Registration is Counter-Productive and Should Be Abolished

-Registration periods vary from 15 years to life, despite evidence that sex offender recidivism is lower for sexual offenses than for any other crime besides murder,3 and that the majority of re-offenses, if any, will occur within the first 3 years.4 The re-offense rate after 15 years is statistically negligible, and evidence indicates that offenders “age out” of criminal activity decades before they die or are removed for the sex offender registry.5
+Registration periods vary from 15 years to life, despite evidence that sex offender recidivism is lower for sexual offenses than for any other crime besides murder3 and that the majority of re-offenses, if any, occur within the first three years.4 The re-offense rate after 15 years is statistically negligible, and evidence indicates that offenders “age out” of criminal activity decades before they die or are removed for the sex offender registry.5

 The result of studies on the effectiveness of sex offender registration to protect society and prevent recidivism have been mixed, at best, with many studies showing no effect on the commission of sexual offenses.6 Stricter registration laws and policies such as residency restrictions have been proven to marginalize the registered population, resulting in greater risk to society.7